SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

 - The framework's API is documented on the framework website.
-- Users can interact with the framework via url requests.
+- Users can interact with the framework via HTTP requests.
 - Users can request forecast evaluations via script (stretch).

 #### 4.D.
 Provide reference forecasts {#uc4D}